Perry Mason: Character

-Gardner depicts Mason as a lawyer who fights hard for his clients and who enjoys unusual, difficult or nearly hopeless cases.
+Gardner depicts Mason as a relentless attorney attracted to complex, unconventional cases that appear unwinnable.
 He frequently accepts clients on a whim based on his curiosity about their problem, for a minimal retainer, and finances the investigation of their cases himself if necessary.
 In The Case of the Caretaker's Cat (1935), his principal antagonist, District Attorney Hamilton Burger, says: "You're a better detective than you are a lawyer.
 When you turn your mind to the solution of a crime, you ferret out the truth."
 In The Case of the Moth-Eaten Mink (1952), a judge who has just witnessed one of the lawyer's unusual tactics says: "Mr. Mason...from time to time you seem to find yourself in predicaments from which you extricate yourself by unusual methods which invariably turn out to be legally sound.
 The Court feels you are fully capable of looking after your own as well as your clients' interests."

 Another frequent antagonist, Lieutenant Arthur Tragg of the homicide squad, has a discussion with Mason about his approach to the law.
 Mason is recovering from having been poisoned, and Tragg is investigating.
 In The Case of the Drowsy Mosquito (1943) he says:

 Other than what is learned of his character from the novels themselves, very little is known about Perry Mason.
 His family, personal life, background, and education are not depicted, although according to the first chapter of The Case of the Sleepwalker's Niece (1935), his astrological sign was Leo.
 Mason has a professional relationship with Paul Drake.
 Della Street is Mason's only evident (though not sharply delineated) romantic interest.
 It is known that he lives in an apartment because he is occasionally awakened from sleep to go to his office; he does not entertain anyone at home.
 His tastes in food are known because many scenes take place in restaurants, and that he is an excellent driver as shown by his participation in the occasional car chase.
 Other than those sketchy facts, there is so little physical description of him that the reader is not even sure what he looks like.